Guide 2 Spyware - Detect & Remove Spyware

 3. Some malware programs spread by spam.
 For example, if one person's computer is infected, the program may send emails to everybody in that person's address book with a copy of itself attached and labelled as something else.

-4. Sometimes adware or spyware programs have been bundled with other applications.
+4. Sometimes adware (or even spyware) programs have been bundled with other applications.
 For example, a user may download or install one particular program, and later find that adware or spyware was installed on their computer too!

 • In other cases, it has been known for software authors to actively conceal the fact that their software displays adverts, and/or to hinder the removal of the advertising software even if the application that it came with is removed.